LyceumHewun/spring-boot-jdni-starter/README.md

 ## Overview

 Java to .Net Interface based on Spring Boot.
-Call managed DLLs using JNI, Javonet or Jacob as the driver.
-Native DLLs (Unmanaged DLLs) are not supported.
+Call managed DLL using Javonet or Jacob as the driver.
+Native DLL (Unmanaged DLL) are not supported.

 ## TODO